-Plus, before we get to the process of DIY branding, what are the assets in branding?
+But before we get to the process of DIY branding, let’s look at assets in branding and how design plays in.

 What Are Assets in Branding?